-- Conversion of a separation agreement after living apart from more than one year
+- Conversion of a separation agreement after living apart for more than one year

-counsel fees before the divorce can be finalized.
+These and any applicable counsel fees need to be agreed upon before the divorce can be finalized.

 Highly-Educated and Passionate Legal Advocate